Igho-Godwin/deel-1/questions.md

 callbacks and async...await?

 Answer:
-for callbacks error/exceptions is passed as the first argument, error/exceptions are handled with .catch() for promises and errors are handled with try...catch for async...await
+for callbacks error is passed as the first argument, error are handled with .catch() for promises and errors are handled with try...catch for async...await

 8. How many arguments does setState take and why is it async.